 The program includes four courses totaling 10 semester hours of graduate-level credit.
-We do not accept any transfer credits.
 When you enroll, you must complete all 4 courses within the endorsement program at Ohio University.
 All courses are completely online, and they are broken into 7 week sessions.
 Students will take the first two courses the first seven weeks of the semester and the remaining two courses the second half of the semester as follows:

 - EDEL 5150 Teaching Reading and Language Arts to Fourth and Fifth Graders (4 credit hours)

 - EDEL 5560 Teaching Social Studies to Fourth and Fifth Graders (2 credit hours)